nhduong1203/Chatbot/README.md

 ```

 **Format the Disk (if needed)**
+If the newly created disk does not have a filesystem, format it first.
+SSH into the GPU instance and run:

 ```sh
 sudo mkfs.ext4 /dev/sdb
 ```

 **Mount the Disk**
+Choose a directory to mount the disk, e.g., /mnt/models:

 ```sh
 sudo mkdir -p /mnt/models
 sudo mount /dev/sdb /mnt/models
 ```

 ### 🔨 Building the TensorRT-LLM Engine

+This process requires a GPU.
+SSH into the GPU instance before proceeding.

 **Clone TensorRT-LLM Repository**
 ```sh